Gray, white, apricot, cream, black

 You should avoid bathing your dog, except when it is absolutely necessary.
 Excessive bathing removes the natural oils in the dog’s fur.

-Your Doodle will also need their teeth brushed regularly.
+Your Pyredoodle will also need their teeth brushed regularly.
 As a minimum, you should brush your dog’s teeth two or three times a week, ideally every day if they allow it without becoming too stressed.

 Nails will also need regular cutting.
 This can be done every two or three weeks, or wait until you hear them clicking on the hard floor.
-Dogs that exercise on abrasive surfaces like concrete tend to wear their nails down naturally over time, but if your dog only walks on grass and earth, they will need more routine cutting.
+Dogs that exercise on abrasive surfaces like concrete tend to wear their nails down naturally over time, but if your Pyredoodle only walks on grass and earth, they will need more routine cutting.

 Health and Conditions